 “You hate America.”
 Any criticism means you hate America.
 And they think that shuts down the argument.
 They think they’ve won.
 It’s curious how this particular brand of American exceptionalism insists it’s only special when (because?) the world hates it.

 The problem is, I don’t know where this ends.
 I don’t see a way to fix it.
 At least not in America.
-Both sides are too entrenched.
 The right fell for the first conman who told them what they wanted to hear, and stacked the house and senate with pantomime villains whose hopes and dreams involve stripping healthcare from millions and taking food from the mouths of hungry children.
 When a newborn’s heart defect becomes a matter of partisan politics you know something has gone very, very wrong.

 On the flip side, conservatives don’t trust anyone outside their bubble anymore.
 And that bubble gets smaller and more extreme by the minute.
 Gone are the days when Fox News was all we had to contend with.
 Now half of them think Fox News is part of the “liberal agenda” and InfoWars is speaking truth to power.

-They’re so caught up in their own echo chamber they think the billionaire fleecing them is their friend.
+So caught up in their own echo chamber they think the billionaire fleecing them is their friend.
 They love the ACA and hate Obamacare.
 They think Michelle was a slut for showing her arms but Melania looked hot in that naked photoshoot.
 Obama’s kids were the subject of an NRA attack ad, they called Malia an ape when she was accepted at Harvard, a GOP staffer publicly chided them for the way they dressed, and a host of pundits from Glen Beck to Ann Coulter (curtesy of Hannity’s platform, quelle surprise) have said Obama’s underage children were fair game.
 Yet conservative thinkpieces abound dragging what they call “vicious attacks” of “liberal hypocrisy” when Ivanka Trump—the adult daughter who has a White House office but no title, and allegedly sways policy on a regular basis—is subject to criticism.

 These people will never find a middle ground with Democrats.
-They’re too entrenched.
 They’ve chosen their side and they’ll cling to it so hard they’ll disapprove of an action when a Democrat suggests it but support it from a Republican.
 The most recent example is the Syria airstrikes, which garnered 22% approval from Republicans under Obama, but 86% approval when Trump did the same thing for the same reason.

 It’s okay to be afraid.
 To mourn when terrible things happen.
 I’m sure more than one person in Manchester wondered if it was safe attending the vigil in Albert Square, but thousands of them did anyway.
 Just like the people of Paris, who ignored curfews and took to the streets the night after the Bataclan attack to reclaim their city, their home, and show the world they would not be cowed.